techdivision/psp-mock/README.md

 # PSP-Mock

 Mock service for payment providers.
-This project is in a alpha state and supports only PAYONE payments, yet.
+This project is in a alpha state and supports only PAYONE and Heidelpay payments, yet.

 ## Getting Started